Donald L. Ritter: National Environmental Policy Institute

-From 1993 to 2002, Ritter served as founder, chairman, and president of the National Environmental Policy Institute (NEPI).
-NEPI sought greater involvement of states and localities in environmental policy development, which had been largely controlled at the federal level.
-Ritter developed and engaged grassroots involvement in support of moving some environmental policies in a more fact and science-based direction, as opposed to a Washington, D.C.-based politicized one.
+From 1993 to 2002, Ritter served as founder, chairman, and president of the National Environmental Policy Institute (NEPI), which sought greater involvement of states and localities in environmental policy development, which had been largely controlled at the federal level.
+Ritter developed and engaged grassroots involvement in support of moving some environmental policies in a more fact and science-based direction, as opposed to a Washington, D.C.–based politicized one.
 In support of this, NEPI engaged citizens and decision-makers from states, cities, and localities.

-NEPI conducted working groups of some 40 to 50 individuals on various environmental policies and proposals, including reinventing the EPA and environmental policy, which would have on then Vice President Al Gore's Reinventing Government initiative.
-NEPI also established a working group in support of "Democratizing Environmental Policy", which meant expanded involvement from states and localities in the development of environmental policy.
+NEPI conducted working groups of some 40 to 50 individuals on various environmental policies and proposals, including reinventing the EPA and environmental policy being proposed by then Vice President Al Gore's Reinventing Government initiative.

-Both initiatives sought expanded involvement of the scientific community and bipartisan representation from states and localities, who had traditionally been excluded or from the development of federal environmental policies.
+NEPI's initiatives sought expanded involvement of the scientific community and bipartisan representation from states and localities, which had traditionally been excluded from the development of federal environmental policies.
 NEPI and its collaborating institutions and participants issued an extensive number of publications.
 The organization's working groups and annual conferences, held in Washington, D.C., drew some 250-300 participants, including governors, mayors, state legislators, chairpersons of various Congressional Committees, Cabinet members, EPA administrators, White House officials, environmental advocacy group leaders, and leading legal and scientific figures.
-NEPI also conducted several working groups on policy implications of several highly technical issues, including bioavailability and sediments.
+NEPI also conducted several working groups on the policy implications of several highly technical issues, including bioavailability and sediments.

 Afghanistan

-While heading NEPI, Ritter also founded the Afghanistan Foundation in Washington, D.C., which Ritter chaired.
+While heading NEPI, Ritter also founded the Afghanistan Foundation in Washington, D.C., which he chaired.
 The Afghanistan Foundation was the only major organization paying attention to many of the concerning warning signs that were emerging in Afghanistan in the late 1990s, which led ultimately to the September 11 attacks.